Candida Related Complex and Food Allergies

 Immune system recovery, restoration of intestinal integrity and healthy flora are the most important and most effective strategy.
 In addition, there are other emerging treatments for food allergies.
 One is called NAET, Nambudripad's Allergy Elimination Technique.
 This is combination of Kinesiology and acupuncture that can be used both to detect and treat allergies.
-You can find an abundance of information about this technique on the internet.
-Enzyme Potentiated Desensitization (EPD) is another treatment approach.
-Again, you can read more about this method on the internet.
+I'm not personally convinced of this approach but it may be worth looking into for some.

-Allergies, Diseases in Disguise by Carolee Bateson-Koch
+Allergies, Diseases in Disguise, by Carolee Bateson-Koch

-Food Allergies Made Simple by Austin, Thrash MD and Thrash MD
+Food Allergies Made Simple, by Austin, Thrash MD and Thrash MD

-Allergy Relief and Prevention by Jacqueline Krohn MD
+Allergy Relief and Prevention, by Jacqueline Krohn MD

-A Consumer's Guide to Food Additives by Ruth Winters
+A Consumer's Guide to Food Additives, by Ruth Winters

-Chronic Fatigue, Fibromyalgia and Environmental Illness by Future Medicine Publishing
+The Safe Shoppers Bible, by Steinman and Epstein Chronic Fatigue, Fibromyalgia and Environmental Illness, by Future Medicine Publishing